jnnycn007/pc-nrfconnect-quickstart-for-matter/README.md

 ## Documentation

-The Quick Start for Matter app is meant as an onboarding tool and it does not come with its own documentation.
+The Matter Quick Start app is meant as an onboarding tool and it does not come with its own documentation.

 ## Development